Prayforhanluo/HiCHap_master/README.md

 	>>> GM12878_Haplotype.matrix(balance = False).fetch('M1')   #Get chromosome 1 Maternal Matrix
 	>>> GM12878_Haplotype.matrix(balance = False).fetch('P1')   #Get chromosome 1 Paternal Matrix

-More infomation about cooler [here](https://cooler.readthedocs.io/en/latest/)
+More infomation about cooler format [here](https://cooler.readthedocs.io/en/latest/)

-### Chromosome Structure Analysis
+### Structure Analysis

-Chomosome structure analysis is integrated in the module **StructureFind**.
+Structure analysis is integrated in the module **StructureFind**.
 The source code can be found in the lib/StructureFind.py.

 Use the API like :